 - Low blood glucose levels for baby immediately following birth

-Causes of Gestational Diabetes
+Managing Gestational Diabetes

-- Correct high blood glucose levels
+Monitoring blood glucose levels

 Here are some tips to make healthy food choices for gestational diabetes: